What to do — if your IVR behaves badly?

-As many parents will know, it's a painful experience when the school Principle calls to explain that your child has misbehaved.
+As many parents will know, it's a painful experience when the headteacher calls to explain that your child has misbehaved.
 The story unfolds and you react with surprise, then horror, then embarrassment.

 Discovering some 'home truths' about your interactive voice response system (IVR) can be just as uncomfortable.